ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 - *credited*: `True` if the transactions has to be marked as credited, `False` otherwise

 *Note:*
-- returns 403 if at least one of the transactions have been taken by a different user.
-Only the user that took a transaction can mark/unmark it as credited.
+- returns 403 if at least one of the transactions have been locked by a different user.
+Only the user that locked a transaction can mark/unmark it as credited.
-- returns 400 if at least one of the transactions is not taken.
-Transactions have to be taken before being able to get changed.
+- returns 400 if at least one of the transactions is not locked.
+Transactions have to be locked before being able to get changed.

-## /transactions/actions/take/  -- POST
+## /transactions/actions/lock/  -- POST

-Takes (meaning locks) some transactions.
-There's no way to specify which transactions have to be taken as the user doesn't care which one they take.
+Locks some transactions.
+There's no way to specify which transactions have to be locked as the user doesn't care which one they lock.

 No data has to be specified.